Health Care Management Specialist

 1.

-If no support is required (i.e. absence is due to the flu and a full RTW is expected soon), contact the Committee after the expected return to work date.
+If no support is required (i.e. absence is due to the flu and a full RTW is expected soon), contact the District Joint JEIS Committee after the expected return to work date.

 • If the member’s status has changed and they have not returned to work, reassess their situation.
 If the member has returned to work for at least 10 working days, no further follow-up is required.

-• If assistance is required, initiate a discussion with the member, based on the medical information received, regarding the possibility of modified, alternate, part-time or gradual RTW and determine what may be required to allow for a successful and sustainable return to work.
+• If assistance is needed, discuss with the member, based on the information provided, the options for modified, alternate, part time, or gradual return to work.
+Work together to identify the support needed to ensure a successful and sustainable transition back to work.

 2.